OpenFTC/OpenRC_2017-18/.github/CONTRIBUTING.md

-# Contributing to the FTC SDK
+# Contributing to the OpenFTC SDK

-The following is a set of guidelines for contributing the FIRST FTC SDK.
-The FTC Technology Team welcomes suggestions for improvements to core software, ideas for new features, requests for built-in support of new sensors, and well written bug reports.
+The following is a set of guidelines for contributing the OpenFTC SDK.
+OpenFTC welcomes suggestions for improvements to core software, ideas for new features, requests for built-in support of new sensors, and well written bug reports.
+Our goal is to add features faster and more broadly than would FIRST in the official SDK, since they can't accept modifications to core files.

+Note: this is not the official FIRST-provided FTC SDK.
+Most, if not all, changes made here will likely never be merged into the official SDK, but the OpenFTC SDK will be kept up to date with official features.

 ## How can I contribute?